CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-04-20-python_decorators.markdown

 decorated_function = my_decorator(simple_function) # simple_function gets decorated
 ```

-By adding `@decorator` above the defintion of the `simple_function`, we call the decorator once with `simple_function` as an argument and - importantly - this is the only time the decorator gets executed.
-Since it does't get executed everytime you call the `decorated_function`, there is no way of passing it any function arguments.
+By adding `@decorator` above the defintion of the `simple_function`, we call the decorator once with `simple_function` as an argument and --- importantly --- this is the only time the decorator gets executed.
+Since it doesn't get executed every time you call the `decorated_function`, there is no way of passing it any function arguments.
 Decorators can indeed take arguments, but they can only be defined once, when the `simple_function` gets decorated.
 We will get back to this later.
-In contrast to this, the `wrapper` gets executed everytime the `decorated_function` gets called and can accept arguments that are passed to it by the `decorated_function`.
+In contrast, the `wrapper` gets executed everytime the `decorated_function` gets called and can accept arguments that are passed to it by the `decorated_function`.
 For this, you have to make sure that the `wrapper` takes the same parameters as the `decorated_function`.
 In case you don't know yet how many arguments will be passed to the `wrapper`, you can use [*args and **kwargs](https://corinnabuerger.github.io/jekyll/update/2020/04/21/args_and_kwargs/).

-Maybe you have trouble unterstanding why the `wrapper` gets executed everytime the `decorated_function` gets called.
-Remember: When we call `my_decorator` in our example it returns `my_wrapper`:
+Maybe you have trouble unterstanding why the `wrapper` gets executed every time the `decorated_function` gets called.
+Remember: when we call `my_decorator` in our example, it returns `my_wrapper`:

 ```python
 my_wrapper = my_decorator(simple_function)
 ```

 Since `my_wrapper` is defined locally to `my_decorator`, it is not accessible from outside the decorator --- unless you return it.
-By assigning `my_decorator(simple_function)` to `decorated_function` as we did above, you practically assign `my_wrapper` to `decorated_function`.
-So everytime you call `decorated_function`, you call `my_wrapper`.
+By assigning `my_decorator(simple_function)` to `decorated_function` as we did above, you basically assign `my_wrapper` to `decorated_function`.
+So every time you call `decorated_function`, you call `my_wrapper`.

 # Time it!